 - 10 / 100

-The circuit starts at Hotel Wetterhorn, Grindelwald.
-Between the hotel and the small kiosk, the trail goes through snow-covered fields towards Weidli.
-After just a few minutes, a magnificent panorama opens up and the view sweeps over the Grindelwald-First winter sports area, the Schynige Platte and the Grosse Scheidegg.
-The trail branches off to the east (right) at Weidli.
-With views of the north face of the Wetterhorn and the east side of the Eiger, the trail returns to the starting point.
+The circuit starts at the Hotel Wetterhorn.
+Between the hotel and the small kiosk, the trail runs across snow-covered fields towards Weidli.
+After just a few minutes, a fantastic view opens up into the winter sports area of Grindelwald - First and to Grosse Scheidegg.
+At Weidli, the trail branches off to the east (right).
+With a view of the north face of the Wetterhorn and the east side of the Eiger, the trail leads back to the starting point.
 This trail is suitable for beginners.
-The route is marked in pink.
+The route is marked.

 Hotel Wetterhorn - Weidli - Ischboden - Hotel Wetterhorn

 - Telescopic poles